 Type 7 usually has a positive self-image.
 He mentally focuses on his strengths and denies his deficits.
 This leads to a high degree of self-centeredness.
 He believes that his strengths and talents entitle him to make high demands on other people.

 As already explained, type 7 is afraid of painful emotions.
-As a result, he also loses the sense for the sadness and pain of his fellow men.
-The degree to which type 7 people try to numb their negative emotions is crucial to their mental health.
-Constantly running away from pain and fear leads to depression and fosters anxiety.
+As a result, he also loses his sense for the sadness and pain of his fellow human beings.
+The degree to which Type 7 people try to numb their negative emotions is crucial to their mental health, so to speak.
+Being constantly on the run from pain and fear leads to depression and favors the development of Anxiety.

 Enneagram Type 8: The Challenger

-The Enneagram type 8 attaches great importance to self-determination.
+The Enneagram Type 8 attaches great importance to self-determination.
 Being controlled by other people or external circumstances is abhorrent to him.
-In order to maintain his autonomy, type 8 has a high degree of willpower.
+In order to maintain his autonomy, the type 8 has a high degree of willpower.
 He defends his goals and rights without compromise.

 In order not to be controlled, most Enneagram Type 8 people acquire the ability to dominate others.
 If this tendency remains under control, they can be good bosses.
 It is not uncommon for the Type 8 to break out of an employment relationship or even completely out of social structures.
 He can only find peace in independence.
 Hierarchical structures in which he is not at the top, he can not stand and tolerate.